balena-io/services-masterclass/README.md

-To do this, we're going to remove host network access from the `frontend` service to allow external incoming network traffic into it, as well as ensure only incoming requests from the same bridge (ie. the `frontend` service) are allowed into the `backend` service.
+To do this, we're going to remove host network access from the `frontend` service to allow external incoming network traffic into it, as well as ensure only incoming requests from the same bridge (i.e. the `frontend` service) are allowed into the `backend` service.

 Modify the services section of the `docker-compose.yml` file to the following: